 Early Years Foundation Stage

 In Reception, the children are taught an Early Years Curriculum, based on the ‘Development Matters‘ framework which provides a sound basis for learning.
-Again, the children are taught through a themed approach which covers the full range of curriculum areas based on their own interests.
+Children are taught through a themed approach which covers the full range of curriculum areas based on their own interests.
 Key themes in the Early Learning Goals are addressed in provision areas and focus activities throughout the year depending linked to the topic.

 Key Stage 1 and 2